A feeble window on leptophilic dark matter: Phenomenology of conversion driven freeze-out

 Our model, for moderate lifetime of the mediator, gives rise to such signatures at colliders.
 An important difference with respect to the SUSY case, usually considered in experimental searches, is that in our model the number of produced disappearing tracks per event is always two.
 This differs with respect to the SUSY case where there can be chargino pair production but also chargino-neutralino associated production.

-Here we assess the reach of disappearing track searches on our DM model focusing on the recent ATLAS search \cite{Aaboud:2017mpt} .
-In their auxiliary HEPData material, efficiency maps are provided as a function of the mass of the long-lived charged particle and its lifetime, for the case of electroweak production.
-In Appendix \ref{sec:CollApp}, we make use of these efficiencies to reproduce the exclusion curve of the ATLAS paper for the pure Wino.
-Since our mediators are also produced through electroweak processes, we assume that the same efficiencies applies also to our model.
-In Fig.~\ref{fig:ctauLimits} we show with a green region the exclusion limit that we obtain by reinterpreting the ATLAS disappearing track search on our model assuming a mass splitting such that the emitted lepton cannot be reconstructed.
+Here we assess the reach of disappearing track searches on our DM model for both the ATLAS \cite{Aaboud:2017mpt} and the CMS \cite{Sirunyan:2018ldc} search.
+In the auxiliary HEPData material of the ATLAS search, efficiency maps are provided as a function of the mass of the long-lived charged particle and its lifetime, for the case of electroweak production.
+In Appendix \ref{sec:CollApp}, we first make use of these efficiencies to reproduce the exclusion curve of the ATLAS paper for the pure Wino, and we then explain how we derive the corresponding exclusion curve for our DM model.
+In the auxiliary material of the CMS search, on the other hand, the upper limit cross section as a function of the Wino mass and of its lifetime is reported.
+In Appendix \ref{sec:CollApp} we explain how (and under which approximations) we employ this information to derive the corresponding upper limit on our model.
+Notice that we assume that the efficiencies considered in the ATLAS and CMS analysis respectively also apply to our model.
+This is because our mediators are produced through electroweak processes, like the Wino.
+In Fig.~\ref{fig:ctauLimits} we show with a green (purple) region the exclusion limit that we obtain by reinterpreting the ATLAS (CMS) disappearing track search on our model assuming a mass splitting such that the emitted lepton cannot be reconstructed.